FRojas1/TFG/README.md

 The **Speak & Improve Corpus 2025** is not included in this repository (license / size).
 Obtain it from the official distribution:

-1. Register and download from the [Speak & Improve Challenge / Codabench](https://www.codabench.org/competitions/10260/) page linked in the corpus paper.
+1. Register and download from the [Speak & Improve Corpus 2025](https://researchdatasets.cambridge.org/datasets/speak-and-improve-corpus-2025) page.
 2. Extract the archive and set the corpus root, e.g.:

 ```bash